intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 concerns.
 General-purpose protocols are not exempt from careful consideration of security issues.
-In fact, because general-purpose protocols have to deal with flaws or obsolescence in a less urgent fashion than security protocols, there can be fewer opportunities to correct problems in protocols that exhibit problems.
+In fact, because general-purpose protocols have to deal with flaws or obsolescence in a less urgent fashion than security protocols, there can be fewer opportunities to correct problems in protocols that develop these interoperability problems.